Holistic Non-Painful Hiatal Hernia Treatment With Gentle Chiropractic

 The sliding hernia is the most common type.
 It occurs when portions of the stomach and the esophagus slide vertically above the diaphragm.

-The fixed or paraesophageal hernia is rare, but concerning.
-The fixed (paraesophageal) hernia is a static hernia.
-In essence, it is stationary (fixed) hernia where a part of your stomach pushes or slides above the diaphragm.
+The fixed or paraesophageal hernia is rare but concerning.
+The fixed paraesophageal or hiatal hernia is static.
+In essence, it is a stationary (fixed) hernia where a part of your stomach pushes or slides above the diaphragm.
 Clinically it is of significance because it can lead to vascular compression, causing a decreased blood flow to the stomach.

 Mixed Hernia (Mixed Hiatus Hernia)

-The mixed form of esophageal hernia is an occurrence where both the sliding and fixed hernia exists parallel to each other.
+The mixed form of esophageal hernia occurs where both the sliding and fixed hernia parallel each other.
 It is the rarest form.
-Patients with mixed hiatal hernia have significant weakening of the hiatus (opening in the diaphragm).
-For most, it is a progression of the paraesophageal or fixed hiatus or hiatal hernia.
+Patients with mixed hiatal hernia have a significant weakening of the hiatus (opening in the diaphragm).
+For most, it is a progression of the paraesophageal or fixed hiatus hernia.

 - Frequent Coughing